thainh11/Flood-detection-using-tensorflow/README.md

 ## License

-This project is licensed under the [insert license here].
+This project is licensed.
 You can find more details in the [LICENSE](LICENSE) file.

 ---